hongtaoh/c101/content/review/2020-02-14-review-5th-week.md

 ---
-title: ''
+title: Review of the 5th Week Class (Wednesday (2/12))
+author: 'Hongtao Hao'
-date: ''
+date: '2020-02-12'
+slug: 4th-week
+categories: []
+tags: []
+show_toc: true
 ---
+# Quiz

+Link to the **5th_week_quiz** (coming soon...)

 # Topic: Journalism

 ## Basic Concepts:

-### Journalism is the only media enterprise that democracy absolutely requires
+#### Journalism is the only media enterprise that democracy absolutely requires.

-- The only media practice and busines specificaly mentioned and protected by US Constitution
+- The only media practice and business specifically mentioned and protected by US Constitution

 - What is news?
 Information is not necessarily news

-  - Process of gathering and verifying infor then reporting
+  - Process of gathering and verifying information then reporting

-  - Helps the public make sense of prominent people, important events, plolitical issues, cultural tendes, unusual happenings **so citizens can self-govern**
+  - Helps the public make sense of prominent people, important events, political issues, cultural trends, unusual happenings **so citizens can self-govern**

 ## Democratic Process